The Gabelle (2025)

 occupation.1

 Image Credit: Douaniers attaqués par les contrebandiers Customs officials attacked by smugglers.
-Le Petit Journal, end of 19th century, which makes it post-revolutionary, of course.
+Le Petit Journal, end of the 19th century, which makes it post-revolutionary, of course.
 Musée National des Douanes

-During my research for an exhibition at the salt marsh museum in Hyères, France I discovered that I had a direct ancestral link
+During my research for an exhibition at the salt marsh museum in Hyères, France, I discovered that I had a direct ancestral link

 1 Source: “Gabelle.”
 Wikiwand.
 Accessed September 30, 2024. https://www.wikiwand.com/en/articles/Gabelle